bogdanarsenic/HTML-Parser-2020/README.md

 <h3> How to start a project </h3>

-First we need to update the database.
 Once we open project in Visual Studio, we need to go to:
 <ol>
 <li> Package manager console and to choose DefaultProject -> VirtualUI </li>
 <li> Write in terminal "update-database", so we could get in SQL ServerExplorer our database by the name of "FileDatabase"</li>